Workshop instructors

 Stefan Schindler

-Stefan Schindler, who grew up in Ansbach/Middle Franconia and Bechhofen an der Heide,successfully completed his training as a wood sculptor at the »Staatliche Berufsschule für Holzbildhauer« (vocational training school for wood sculptors) at Oberammergau from 2002 to 2005.
-From 2005 to 2011, he studied Sculpting at the Academy of Fine Arts in Nuremberg and then at the Academy of Fine Arts in Cracow.
-Since 2011 he has also been a lecturer at the Academy of Fine Arts in Nuremberg.
-He has been running his own sculptor's workshop in Nuremberg since 2012.
+Stefan Schindler - He grew up in Ansbach / Middle Franconia and Bechhofen an der Heide and trained as a wood sculptor at the state vocational school for wood sculptors in Oberammergau from 2002 - 2005.
+From 2005 to 2011, he studied sculpture at the Academy of Fine Arts in Nuremberg and then at the Academy of Fine Arts in Krakow.
+Since 2011, he has also been a lecturer at the Academy of Fine Arts in Nuremberg.
+He has also been running his own sculpture workshop in Nuremberg since 2012.

 Workshops with Stefan Schindler